 If you have a serious concern, please speak with the player agent for the Majors/Minors division in which your child will play and explain your concerns.
 The player agent will discuss the situation with the Board, and the best interests of the child will be taken into consideration.

 7. When will we find out what team our child is placed on?

 You should hear from a coach within three days after the draft occurs.
 If you have not heard from a coach after three days, please contact the player agent.
-The 2016 Draft is scheduled for mid January.
+The 2018 Draft is scheduled for the end of January.

 8. When will practices begin and how often will they be held?